skbormann/stata-tools/README.md

    Mainly delevoped and used for the *count* command, but it works for other scenarios as well
 * num2base26 - An interface to the *numbase26()* function of Mata.
 Converts a number to a letter.
   Useful when creating Excel tables in Stata
+* sgpv -  Calculate Second Generation P-Values (SGPV) based on the R-code by  Jeffrey D. Blume and Valerie F. Welty available [here](https://github.com/weltybiostat/sgpv)
+In addition to the translation of the R-code into Stata code, a new wrapper command was added which allows the calculation of the SGPVs after commonly used estimation commands. __Still work in progress -> Not all features yet implemented__

 # Installation
   To install the programs, just download them and the corresponding help file and dialog box to your local ado folder.